xenonnn4w/GSoC-Report/README.md

 1. [[GSoC'24] Introducing AnalyticsWidgetProvider as ancestor of all widget classes. #16545](https://github.com/ankidroid/Anki-Android/pull/16545)
 2. [[GSoC'24] Deck Picker Widget #16450](https://github.com/ankidroid/Anki-Android/pull/16450)
 3. [[GSoC'24] Card Analysis Widget . #16982](https://github.com/ankidroid/Anki-Android/pull/16982)

+## ✨ Outcome

+This project successfully elevated the AnkiDroid app by implementing the Deck Picker and Card Analysis Widgets, delivering a more refined and accessible experience.
+These additions are designed to enhance user engagement, making it easier to monitor and manage study sessions directly from the home screen.